microsoft/cloudsqlworkshop/cloudsqlworkshop/04_Optimize_SQL_AzureVM/readme.md

 So we only need to add 2Gb more to our disk to get 4000 IOPS and that also gives us an additional 250Mb per second.
 So now we only need a 514GB drive to achieve what originally needed for Premium v1 which was 1TB.

 The cost of a 1TB P30 disk is $135.17 per month.
 The cost of a 514GB Premium SSD v2 disk is $68.06 per month.
 So we save $67.11 per month or $805.32 per year.

-TODO: Does the VM size cap the IOPS for a Premium SSD v2 disk?
-If so, what is the cap?